-Short breaks are when a child or young person has planned time apart from their main carer outside school hours, taking part in activities they like, to form and develop friendships and become more confident and independent.
+Short breaks are when a child or young person has planned time apart from their main carer outside school hours, taking part in activities they enjoy to form and develop friendships and become more confident and independent.

-Short Breaks allow the child's family to have a break from the demands of caring, to relax and recharge their batteries, to spend time with each other and their other children and to reduce family stress.
+Short Breaks allow the child's family to have a break from the demands of caring, to rest, to spend time with each other and their other children and to reduce family stress.